See KnownOsIssuesDev for discussion of this topic.

 has is a program that will cause lots of disk activity to test this case.

 9.2.2.
 Xen, VMware, and Other Virtual Machine Implementations

-NTP was not designed to run inside of a virtual machine.
+NTP server was not designed to run inside of a virtual machine.
 It requires a high resolution system clock, with response times to clock interrupts that are serviced with a high level of accuracy.
-No known virtual machine is capable of meeting these requirements.
+NTP client is ok to run in some virtualization solutions.